1st Energy Review and Rates

 1st Energy Electricity Prices NSW

-Costs based on annual usage calculations using statistics from the AER for a five person household.
+Costs based on annual usage calculations using statistics from the AER for a three person household.
 Costs based on Ausgrid network in Sydney.

 1st Energy Electricity Prices VIC

-Costs based on annual usage calculations using statistics from the AER for a five person household.
+Costs based on annual usage calculations using statistics from the AER for a three person household.
 Costs based on Citipower network in Melbourne.

 See how 1st Energy compares to other electricity providers in Victoria with our price comparison page.